kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

 # Kyma Custom Resource

-The [Kyma custom resource (CR)](/api/v1beta2/kyma_types.go) contains 3 fields that are together used to declare the desired state of a cluster:
+The [Kyma custom resource (CR)](../../../api/v1beta2/kyma_types.go) is used to declare the desired state of a cluster. **.spec.channel**, **.spec.modules[].channel**, and **.spec.modules** are the basic fields that are used together to define the cluster state.

-1. **.spec.channel** and **.spec.modules[].channel**: The Release Channel that should be used by default for all modules that are to be installed in the cluster.
+1. **.spec.channel** and **.spec.modules[].channel** - define a release channel that should be used by default for all modules that are to be installed in the cluster.
-2. **.spec.modules**: The modules that should be installed into the cluster.
+2. **.spec.modules** - specifies modules that should be added to the cluster.
 Each module contains a name serving as a link to the ModuleTemplate CR.
-Additionally, you can add a specific channel (if `.spec.channel`) should not be used.
+Additionally, you can add a specific channel (if **.spec.channel**) should not be used.
-On top of that, you can specify a `controller`, which serves as a Multi-Tenant Enabler.
+On top of that, you can specify a **controller**, which serves as a Multi-Tenant Enabler.
 It can be used to only listen to ModuleTemplate CRs provided under the same controller name.
-Last but not least, it includes a `customResourcePolicy` which can be used for specifying defaulting behavior when initializing modules in a cluster.
+Last but not least, it includes a **customResourcePolicy** which can be used for specifying defaulting behavior when initializing modules in a cluster.

+## Configuration

 ### **.spec.channel** and **.spec.modules[].channel**